Ira Chinoy

 Chinoy is the author of "Predicting the Winner: The Untold Story of Election Night 1952 and the Dawn of Computer Forecasting," to be published by Potomac Books on May 1, 2024.
 He discussed the book as keynote speaker at the 2024 Joint Journalism and Communication History Conference.

-Chinoy has been on the Merrill College faculty since 2001, first as a visiting professor and now as an associate professor.
-His courses include journalism history, researching emerging media in journalism, the use of archives as a resource for journalists, computer-assisted reporting, and news reporting and writing.
+Chinoy served on the Merrill College faculty from 2001-24, first as a visiting professor and then as an associate professor.
+He was appointed associate professor emeritus when he retired at the end of the Spring 2024 semester.
+His courses included journalism history, researching emerging media in journalism, the use of archives as a resource for journalists, computer-assisted reporting, and news reporting and writing.
 He served as Merrill’s associate dean for academic affairs from 2012-14.
 He is director of the Future of Information Alliance, created at the University of Maryland in 2011 to foster transdisciplinary dialog, research and action on pressing information-related issues.

 Chinoy graduated with honors from Harvard College in 1977.
 He was Merrill College’s first Scripps Howard Foundation Doctoral Fellow.
 In May 2010, he completed his Ph.D. in Journalism Studies at the University of Maryland with a dissertation exploring the intersecting histories of journalism and technology, titled “Battle of the Brains: Election-Night Forecasting at the Dawn of the Computer Age.”
 It was awarded the 2011 Margaret A. Blanchard Doctoral Dissertation Prize by the American Journalism Historians Association.